consigliere/generators/README.md

 Generators - Generate application / package skeleton based on [skeleton](https://github.com/thephpleague/skeleton).
 Provide support for PHP, league, composer, laravel, nodejs and angularjs based project.

-This is where your description should go.
-Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.

 ## Install

 Require [nodejs](https://nodejs.org/).